Omar-Talaat11/Non-Overlapping-Rectangle-Groups-C-Project-/README.md

 3 – Pseudocode:

+# Step 1: Read Rectangles from Input File
-for each line in input file:
+for each line in the input file:
     read the line
-	construct a rectangle from this line
+    construct a Rectangle object from the line (x1, y1, x2, y2)
-	add the rectangle in rectangles array
+    add the rectangle to the list: rectangles[]

+# Step 2: Group Rectangles into Non-Overlapping Sets
-for each rectangle in rectangles array:
+for each rectangle in rectangles[]:
+    added_to_group = false

-	for each group in groups array:
+    for each group in groups[]:

-		check if rectangle is not overlapping with any rectangle in this group add the rectangle to this group if it is not overlapping remove the rectangle from rectangles array
+        if rectangle does not overlap with any rectangle in this group: add the rectangle to this group
+            added_to_group = true
+            break

-	check if rectangle is not added to any group
+    if rectangle was not added to any group: create a new group

-		create new group
-		add rectangle to this group
+        add the rectangle to this new group append the new group to groups[]

+# Step 3: Write Each Group to a Separate Output File
-for each group in groups array:
+for each group in groups[]:
+    create a new output file

-	write rectangles in this group in a .txt file
+    write all rectangles in this group to the file (using same input format)

 4 – Results:
 | Dataset           | # Inputs | # Output Groups | Runtime (sec) | Memory (MB) |